 How to Establish Your Credibility on a Virtual Sales Call

-In addition to building a relationship with the buyer, your call opening, whether in-person or virtually, is also about establishing your credibility.
+Knowing how to conduct a virtual sales call includes building a relationship with the buyer, your call opening, whether in-person or virtually, and establishing your credibility.

 That’s how you help the customer answer the question, “Why should I spend time with this salesperson?”
 You also increase the customer’s confidence that you will be able to solve their problem, and this will make them more likely to be open with you and share information.